 Due to Theorem~\ref{t-hard}, we cannot hope to generalize Theorem~\ref{t-easy} to hold for any constant $\ell\geq 3$.
-Nevertheless, Theorem~\ref{t-hard} leaves open the question if Theorem~\ref{t-easy} is true for $\ell=\infty$ (the ``cycle packing'' case) instead of only for $\ell=2$ (the ``matching'' case).
+Nevertheless, Theorem~\ref{t-hard} leaves open the question of whether there is an analogue of Theorem~\ref{t-easy} for $\ell=\infty$, the ``cycle packing'' case; Theorem~\ref{t-easy} is concerned only with $\ell=2$, the ``matching'' case.
 We show that the answer to this question is no (assuming $\sP\neq \NP$).

 \begin{theorem} For partitioned permutation games even of width~$2$, the problem of finding an optimal solution that is weakly or strongly close to a given target allocation~$x$ is \NP-hard. \end{theorem}